|Our First Apples: Worms & Bugs Removed|

 Recipe from More Recipes From a Kitchen Garden

-Back in the days before cell phones and PhotoShop, when I was employed as an Art Department Technician a community college and had to bring a floppy disk and borrow a colleague’s Mac Plus if I needed a computer, I met a charming retiree-student named Fran.
+Back in the days before cell phones and PhotoShop, when I was employed as an Art Department Technician at a community college and had to bring a floppy disk and borrow a colleague’s Mac Plus if I needed a computer, I met a charming retiree-student named Fran.
 In addition to creating beautiful sculpture in her art classes, Fran had completed a challenging culinary program.
 She periodically brought me treats with specific instructions that they were for me, not to share with students!

 Tuesday, August 9, 2011